 Southern Water published a Water Resources Management Plan (WRMP) in 2019 which proposes measures to manage water supply during drought periods particularly in relation to the River Itchen.
-The WRMP identified compensatory work to permit proposals and this is addressed in the Plan Habitats Regulation Assessment7.
-The 2024 WRMP focuses on measures to balance supply and demand to ensure there is not an adverse effect on the River Itchen.
+The WRMP identified compensatory work to permit proposals and this is addressed in the Plan Habitats Regulation Assessment[1].
+The Southern Water draft WRMP 2024 focuses on measures to balance supply and demand to ensure there is not an adverse effect on the River Itchen.
+The draft WRMP 2024 is currently subject to consultation and once the contents are finalised, the HRA to the local plan and the statement of common ground will be updated to reflect any changes as required.